 -

-Consulting with a plastic and reconstructive surgeon: It is essential to consult with a qualified surgeon to discuss your options and determine if a facelift is right for you.
-They will assess your facial structure, skin type, and overall health to recommend the most suitable procedure.
-At Kensington Medical our Plastic and Reconstrictive surgeons are all on the specialist register and have decades of experience.
+Consulting with a GMC Specialist Registered facial plastic surgeon: You can discuss your options and determine if a facelift is right for you.
+They will assess your facial structure, skin type, and overall good health to recommend the most suitable procedure.

 -